False light is a form of invasion of privacy for which a victim can pursue a civil claim. A false light claim exists when an individual or business

 - The defendant disclosed statements that were based upon information within public documents.

-- Exemplary (punitive) damages, which are damages awarded in the discretion of the court or the jury, to be recovered in addition to general and special damages, and to be awarded for the sake of example and by way of punishing a defendant.
+- Exemplary (punitive) damages, which are damages awarded at the discretion of the court or the jury, to be recovered in addition to general and special damages, and to be awarded for the sake of example and by way of punishing a defendant.

 In California, a lawsuit for false light invasion of privacy must be commenced within one year.